SolidLabResearch/WhatsInAPod/content/1_introduction.md

 The use of the Linked Data Platform specification as the interface to interact with the data stored on a Solid pod ...

-The current Web has come a long way from it's initial vision.
+The current Web has come a long way from it's initial vision of a distributed platform on which ‘anyone can say anything about anything’ [DesignIssues](https://www.w3.org/DesignIssues/Metadata.html).
 Originally designed as a decentralized network of computers serving and retrieving data form and to the network, data has become more centralized as data traffic converged to centralized platforms that span billions of accounts.

-As a response to this, the Solid project was introduced by sir.
+As a response to this, the Solid project was introduced by Sir.
 Tim Berners Lee, the inventor of the original Web[TODO:: this is a weak intro]().
 Solid was presented as a data platform enabling a decentralized Web of personal online datastores(PODs) by building on existing web standards [TODO:: cite]().
 The Linked Data Platform specification was chosen as a way to organize data on a data pod.